ondrej-fabry/docs.ligato.io/README.md

 # Ligato VPP-Agent documentation page

-!!! note
-    You should note that the title will be automatically capitalized.

 Site: [ligato.readthedocs.io](https://ligato.readthedocs.io/en/latest/) (will be moved to ligato.io soon)

 The documentation is build, versioned and hosted with the help of [ReadTheDoc](https://readthedocs.org/) and currently uses static site generator [MkDocs](https://www.mkdocs.org/).
 In the future, we plan to transfer to [Sphinx](http://www.sphinx-doc.org/en/master/).